Alltagsküche

 - 2

 Cut the farmhouse bread into small cubes.
-Finely chop the rosemary.
+Strip the rosemary leaves from the sprigs and chop them finely.

 - 3

-Heat 1 tbsp olive oil in the pan, then add the bread cubes and rosemary, frying until golden and crisp.
-Remove from the pan and leave to cool.
+Heat 1 tbsp olive oil in the pan, then fry the bread cubes with the rosemary over a medium heat until golden and crisp.
+Remove from the pan and leave to cool completely.

 - 4